ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

   - Removing duplicates: Duplicate records were identified and removed based on the ride_id using PostgreSQL’s ROW_NUMBER() function.
 This ensured that each ride had only one unique entry.
   - Removing rows with NULL values: Rows with NULL values in critical columns (e.g., started_at, ended_at, start_station_name, end_station_name) were removed to prevent incomplete or inaccurate data from skewing the analysis.
-  - Removing outliers: Outliers based on ride duration were identified and removed.
+  - Removing outliers: Outliers based on ride_length were identified and removed.
 Specifically, records where the ride duration was less than 1 minute or greater than 24 hours were filtered out.

 Step 3: Data Transformation: